-- identification of all root canals
+- identification of all channels

-- identification of root canal inlets
+- identification of channel inlet holes

 - identification and treatment of calcified canals